micmarsh/btc-lisp/README.md

 ## Low-Level Concerns

 * testing
- * using bitcoinj to get result values for scripts
+ * ~~using bitcoinj to get result values for scripts~~
- * write a generator for all sorts of valid code
+ * ~~write a generator for all sorts of valid code~~

+* actually "running" these transactions
+ * don't much much about this, but probably most important
+ * start to consider size limit and how best to incorporate into language
+ * also consider simple contracts and actually write some

 * if expressions
  * will almost certainly include generics/templates